 - 1. Attach a potable water hose to the inlet inside the water systems panel area, and an outside water supply. - 2.
-Turn the lever on the by-pass valve to the fresh tank position and begin filling. - 3.
+Turn the lever on the valve to the fresh water tank position and begin filling. - 3.
 When the tank is full turn off the water supply.
-View reading on the monitor panel.
+View reading on the monitor panel. - Return the handle to the local supply position.

-Note: Never leave the hose unattended while you are filling the fresh water tank.
+Never leave the hose unattended while you are filling the fresh water tank.

-Note: There is an overflow vent located at the top of the fresh water tank.
+There is an overflow vent located at the top of the fresh water tank.
 If the tank is filled beyond capacity water will flow out through this vent onto the ground.